 If you don’t have the space in your garage workshop to dedicate to certain bulky tools (like table saws and miter saws), then consider folding stands for them.

-Similarly , I bought a folding stand for my miter saw.
-I get the same perks as my folding table saw.
+Similarly, I bought a folding stand for my miter saw.
+I get the same organization perks in the garage as my folding table saw.

 In addition, it comes with extending arms to help support long pieces of lumber I need to cut.